11 Top-Rated Beaches near Wilmington, NC

 Carolina Beach, North Carolina

 When it comes to all-American beach towns, nothing quite compares to Carolina Beach.
-It's often described by locals as being "laid-back," and "down-to-earth," with a carefree and whimsical attitude that is so far from pretentious and all about relaxing and having a good time.
-In fact, compared to other neighboring beaches, Carolina Beach is almost like stepping back in time for a slice of vintage beach vibes.
+It's often described by locals as being "laid-back," and "down-to-earth," with a carefree and whimsical attitude that is far from pretentious and all about relaxing and having a good time.
+In fact, compared to other neighboring beaches, Carolina Beach has a bit of a vintage beach vibe.

-Carolina Beach is famous for its iconic boardwalk (a historical landmark), which is peppered with restaurants, snack shops, boutiques, and even an amusement park for kids.
+Carolina Beach is famous for its iconic boardwalk (a historical landmark), which is peppered with restaurants, snack shops and boutiques.
 Locals and visitors can always be seen biking, running, or walking along the boardwalk, as well.
 Throughout the year the boardwalk hosts a series of events, like nightly fireworks, the Carolina Beach Street Arts Festival, the Carolina Beach Music Festival, and more.

 Carolina Beach is one of the top coastal towns in North Carolina.
 If you like fishing, Carolina Beach is one of the top meeting spots for fishermen, especially from the pier, which extends out to sea.
 And for those who want a little more than sunbathing, Carolina Beach State Park is veined with hiking trails, dotted with campsites, and even has a marina.